vanutech/web-documentation/docs/app-info/troubleshooting.md

 # Troubleshooting

+## What when the device is not powering on when connected to P1 port?

+Check if the P1 port is activated:
+- Activating the port through: see [P1 port information](p1port-information.md)

 ## What should I do when device contiguration process has failed?
 You could :
 - Check whether the device is powered on or not.